MRtrix3/mrtrix3/docs/fixel_based_analysis/st_fibre_density_cross-section.rst

     fod2fixel -mask ../template/voxel_mask.mif -fmls_peak_value 0.1 ../template/wmfod_template.mif ../template/fixel_mask

 ..
-NOTE:: We recommend having no more than 500,000 fixels in the analysis fixel mask (you can check this by :code:`mrinfo -size ../template/fixel/mask.mif`, and looking at the size of the image along the 1st dimension), otherwise downstream statistical analysis (using :ref:`fixelcfestats`) will run out of RAM).
-A mask with 500,000 fixels will require a PC with 128GB of RAM for the statistical analysis step.
-To reduce the number of fixels, try changing the thresholds in this step, or reduce the extent of upsampling in step 7.
+WARNING:: This step ultimately determines the fixel mask in which stastical analysis will be performed, and hence also which fixels' statistics can contribute to others via the CFE mechanism; so it may have a substantial impact on the final result.
+Essentially, it can be detrimental to the result if the threshold value specified via the :code:`-fmls_peak_value` is *too high* and hence *excludes* genuine white matter fixels.
+This risk is higher in voxels containing crossing fibres (and higher the more fibres are crossing in a single voxel).
+Even though 0.1 has been observed to be a reasonable value for single-tissue CSD population templates, it is still **strongly advised** to visualise the output fixel mask using :ref:`mrview`.
+Do this by opening the :code:`index.mif` found in :code:`../template/fixel_mask` via the *fixel plot tool*.
+If, with respect to known or normal anatomy, fixels are missing (especially paying attention to crossing areas), regenerate the mask with a lower value supplied to the :code:`-fmls_peak_value` option.
+At the same time, try to avoid introducing too many noisy fixels, especially in gray matter areas.
+For single-tissue CSD, this balance is however not always easy to find.
+For an *adult human* brain template, and using an isotropic template voxel size of 1.3 mm, it is expected to have several *hundreds of thousands* of fixels in the fixel mask (you can check this by :code:`mrinfo -size ../template/fixel_mask/directions.mif`, and looking at the size of the image along the 1st dimension).

 14. Warp FOD images to template space
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^